Jeff Graba Head Coach5th Season

-Jeff Graba will begin his fourth season at the helm of the Auburn gymnastics program in 2014.
+Two-time SEC Coach of the Year Jeff Graba enters his fifth season at the helm of the Auburn gymnastics program in 2015.

-Graba's third season in 2013 was his best thus far in all aspects.
-The high point of the season came in February with Auburn's record win over No. 6 LSU with a program-record score of 197.175.
-The Tigers also added the 4th highest team score in program history with a 196.725 at Missouri.
+In 2013, the high point of the season came in Auburn's record win over No. 6 LSU with a program-record score of 197.175.
+The Tigers also added the then-fourth-highest team score in program history with a 196.725 at Missouri.

-The squad closed the season with an Auburn record 196.700 at Gainesville Regional and a third-place finish.
+The Tigers had an Auburn record 196.700 at the Gainesville Regional while finishing third.
 Additionally, Graba mentored freshman Caitlin Atkinson to the program's first All-America honor since 2008 as Atkinson, Bri Guy and Petrina Yokay earned All-SEC accolades.

 Auburn recorded six wins over top 25 programs in 2013 and attained a final season ranking of 13th.
 It was the second-highest finish in 20 years for the Tigers and tied for the third-highest finish in program history.

-During the 2012 season under Graba's guidance, Auburn gymnasts tied or set more than 40 career-best scores and totaled more than 60 season bests.
-Senior Kylie Shields made her second-straight trip to the NCAA Championships, while freshman Bri Guy became the first Auburn freshman since 2005 to qualify for the national championships in the all-around competition.
-2012 marked the first time Auburn sent more than one participant to nationals since 2006.
+In 2012, Auburn gymnasts tied or set more than 40 career-best scores and totaled more than 60 season bests.
+Senior Kylie Shields made her second-straight trip to the NCAA Championship, while Bri Guy became the first Auburn freshman since 2005 to qualify for the national championships in the all-around competition.
+This marked the first time Auburn sent more than one participant to nationals since 2006.

-With Graba's tutelage, Guy was also named the program's first All-SEC selection since 2009.
+Guy was named the program's first All-SEC selection since 2009.

 Graba was named Auburn head coach on August 16, 2010.
 He came to The Plains after spending five years as an assistant coach at Utah.
 While with the Utes, he was named the 2009 West Region Assistant Coach of the Year while coaching bars, collaborating on floor routines and serving as the recruiting coordinator.